Meerkat Maantuig is an enchanting film about the stories we tell ourselves: Stories that define our lives and, more often than not, limit our lives.

 Tell me more about your decision to introduce the Moonship to the story.

 The moonship is a character in the film.
 It helps Gideonette overcome her fears.
 It has a magical quality to it and it represents freedom.
 The kind of freedom you get when you finally find the courage to face your fears.

-Was it a difficult process bringing the story to the big screen?
-Tell me about the obstacles and how you overcame them?
+Was it a difficult process to bring the story to the big screen?
+Tell me about the obstacles and how you overcame them.

 Did you see yourself as the director of the film from the beginning?

 Yes.
-This has been a passion project from the start and, I even during the writing process, I had a very clear picture of what I wanted it to look like.
-I was incredibly privileged to work with an wonderful team who helped me bring that vision to life.
+This has been a passion project from the start, I even during the writing process, I had a very clear picture of what I wanted it to look like.
+I was incredibly privileged to work with a wonderful team who helped me bring that vision to life.

 Ha!
 I had a hidden Pinterest page of about 1000 images that I shared with our Cinematographer, Production Designer and Wardrobe lady.
 I’d been collecting those images throughout the writing process and they even informed my writing.
 It helped me to establish a tone and mood that I was able to weave into the script.

 How do you see the future for screenwriters in South Africa?